-Diabetes (otherwise known as diabetes mellitus) is a disorder that affects over 37 million people in the United States alone.
-Living with this condition means managing all the signs and symptoms that come with it.
+Diabetes (otherwise known as diabetes mellitus) is a condition that affects over 37 million people in the United States alone.
+Living with diabetes means managing all the signs and symptoms that come with it.
 For many people, that means regular blood sugar checks, lifestyle changes, and checkups at the doctor’s office.
 But what about diabetes and massage therapy?
 Can massage help with diabetes?

 In this post, learn everything you need to know about diabetes and massage, including the benefits, research, and how it works.